scale-it/algo-builder/docs/testing-teal.md

 - [Parser](../packages/runtime/src/parser): Reads TEAL code and converts it to a list of opcodes which are executable by the interpreter.
 If any opcode/data in teal code is invalid, parser will throw an error.
 - [Interpreter](../packages/runtime/src/interpreter): Executes the list of opcodes returned by parser and updates stack after each execution.
 At the end of execution, if the stack contains a single non-zero uint64 element then the teal code is approved, and transaction can be executed.

+## Block Rounds/Height
+In runtime User can decide the round for each transaction or group of transactions.
+By default round is set to `2`.
+Block rounds for runtime can be set by using `runtime.setRound(round)`.
+We can retrieve the round by using `runtime.getRound()` function.<br />
+Note: Block round remains same until user changes it by using `runtime.setRound(round)`.
+// add more details

+## Flow of Testing
+In this section we will describe the flow of testing:
+- Prepare Accounts: First of all we will create accounts using `StoreAccount`.

+      const john = new StoreAccount(initialAlgo);
+      const bob = new StoreAccount(initialAlgo);
+- Prepare Runtime: After creating accounts we will create a runtime object with those accounts.

+      const runtime = new Runtime([john, bob]);
+- Set Rounds: Now we will set the rounds according to our requirement.

+      runtime.setRound(20);
+    This means that current round is set to 20 and transactions will pass only if their round range includes 20.
+- Create Apps/Assets: At this point we have set up everything, now we can create apps or assets or both and test our smart contracts.
+If we want to create an app, we can use `runtime.addApp()` funtion, similarly for asset we can use `runtime.addAsset()` function.
+- Create and Execute Transactions: Now we will create transactions to test functioning of our created apps or smart contracts.
+Example: Payment Transaction, Atomic Transfers, Asset Transfer etc. we can use `runtime.executeTx()` funtion to execute transaction.
+- State: Please note after a transaction is executed the state of account will be updated, so we will have to update our accounts with the latest state from runtime.
+We update our accounts using `syncAccounts()` funtion.
+- Verify State: Now, we can verify our state, we will assert if updated state is correct.

 ## Run tests
 In this section we will demonstrate executing transactions with stateless and stateful teal.